ptsteadman/notebook/stories/summer-of-entropy.md

 "I raised a dog like this when I was on Lexapro," Chris said.
 "When I was eighteen, living at home with my parents."

-"Oh, I was on Lexapro for a while, but it had weird side effects."
+"I was on Lexapro, it had weird side effects."

 "Really?
 If anything the side effects were good, for me."